novas1r1/neodym-ide/README.md

 This will download all needed dependencies and may take a while.
 After this is finished you can start the IDE by running the "neodym-ide.exe".

+If you get an issue with bower, please install bower first by:

+`npm install -g bower`

+... and try to run `npm install` again.

 A packaged version will also be available soon after some issues will be fixed.
 At the moment it takes horribly long to start the packaged version.

 ## Dependencies